figenkaradogan/uk-norway-cybersecurity-lab-study/README.md

 |UK-Win       |10.10.0.7      |Target system (Cyber Essentials)|
 |NO-Win       |10.10.0.8      |Target system (NIS2/NSM Norway) |

-Lab hosted in VirtualBox using NAT networking.
-Configuration, snapshots, and outputs will be provided during project phases.
+The lab was hosted in Oracle VirtualBox using a NAT network to ensure full isolation from external systems.
+Static IP addressing was used to support repeatable testing and accurate result comparison.

 ---